Profits continue to roll in at Copper Face Jacks and Oliver St John Gogarty pub

 Accounts just filed for these Dublin venues show they are among the busiest and most profitable in the country

-Exterior sign of Copper Face Jacks, the highly-profitable nightclub on Harcourt Street in Dublin.
-Photograph: Bryan O’Brien / THE IRISH TIMES
+Copper Face Jacks, the highly-profitable nightclub on Harcourt Street in Dublin.
+Photograph: Bryan O’Brien

 The money continued to roll in last year for two of Dublin’s busiest pubs and clubs, according to recently-filed accounts for the venues.